-- Staff wellness: Your school will have access to a staff wellness program with surveys and self-care trainings. - Social and emotional wellness of students: Students will be provided with concentrated programming to develop and nurture social and emotional wellness and address trauma. - Before and after school programs: All schools will be encouraged to provide safe and health-focused programs tailored to their students that offer healthy eating, a Comprehensive School Physical Activity Program and health-based academic enrichment programs (cooking clubs, biking clubs, open gym, before school breakfast). - Community outreach and family engagement: The BHC: PHS enhanced virtual platform offers tools and community resources to engage families at home. - Diversity, equity and inclusion: Schools will have access to a guest speaker series to provide in-person and virtual presentations of various health topics that highlight speakers of different races, ethnicities, genders and backgrounds.
-In addition, an all-inclusive adaptive sports curriculum to support all physical education classes created by U-M adaptive experts is offered to schools. - School nutrition environment: In partnership with the United Dairy Industry of Michigan, participating food service leaders will receive resources and support to examine their school food systems and identify opportunities for enhanced operations, including: - Direct guidance and support from the United Dairy Industry of Michigan - On-site and virtual support to assess the current food service program, identify potential areas for enhancement and implementation strategies to improve operations - Equipment, resources and other supports to implement the identified enhancements to the school food system and environment
+- Staff wellness: Your school will have access to a staff wellness program with surveys, funding support, programs and resources and self-care trainings. - Social and emotional wellness of students: Students will be provided with concentrated programming to develop and nurture social and emotional wellness and address trauma.
+Participating BHC: PHS schools will be provided training and Social Emotional Health curriculum through the Michigan Model for HealthTM (MMH). - Before and after school programs: All schools will be encouraged to provide safe and health-focused programs tailored to their students that offer healthy eating, a Comprehensive School Physical Activity Program and health-based academic enrichment programs (cooking clubs, biking clubs, open gym, before school breakfast). - Community outreach and family engagement: The BHC: PHS enhanced virtual platform offers tools and community resources to engage families at home. - Diversity, equity and inclusion: Schools will have access to a guest speaker series to provide in-person and virtual presentations of various health topics that highlight speakers of different races, ethnicities, genders and backgrounds.
+In addition, an all-inclusive adaptive sports curriculum to support all physical education classes created by U-M adaptive experts is offered to schools. - School nutrition environment: In partnership with the United Dairy Industry of Michigan, participating food service leaders will receive resources and support to examine their school food systems and identify opportunities for enhanced operations, including: - Direct guidance and support from the United Dairy Industry of Michigan - On-site and virtual support to assess the current food service program, identify potential areas for enhancement and implementation strategies to improve operations - Equipment, resources and other supports to implement the identified enhancements to the school food system and environment - Wellness Champion Portal: Participating BHC: PHS schools have access to a private portal that houses all lesson plans, resources, and additional support. - Additional lesson plans include: Caffeine consumption, positive body image, personal hygiene, infectious disease prevention, and Vaping and e-cigarette use. - Lesson plans are in alignment with the National and State of Michigan Health Education Standards. - School wellness teams: All participating BHC: PHS schools are required to have an active school wellness team.
+The program provides technical assistance and resources to convene a sustainable school wellness team.